each/draft-aname/draft-ietf-dnsop-aname.md

 such as ALIAS, ANAME, apex CNAME, CNAME flattening, and top level redirection.
-These mechanisms are proprietary, which hinders the ability of zone owners to have the same data served from multiple providers, to or move from one providers to another.
-None of these proprietary implementations include a mechanism for resolvers to follow the redirection chain themselves.
+These mechanisms are proprietary, which hinders the ability of zone owners to have the same data served from multiple providers, or to move from one provider to another.
+None of these proprietary implementations includes a mechanism for resolvers to follow the redirection chain themselves.